 Dr. Alok Sharma is a Neurosurgeon and is presently the [a] Professor & Head of Department of Neurosurgery at the LTMG Hospital & LTM Medical College in Sion, Mumbai as well as the [b] Director of the NeuroGen Brain & Spine Institute in Navi Mumbai and [c] Consultant Neurosurgeon at the Fortis Hospital in Mulund.
 He completed his graduate and post graduate studies from the Seth G.S.
-Medical college and KEM

-Hospital of Mumbai University.
-Subsequently he trained overseas in Sweden, England, Germany, USA, & Japan.
-He has written/edited 15 books, has over 200 scientific publications in medical journals and has made over 300 scientific presentations in India and overseas.
+Medical college and KEM Hospital of Mumbai University.
+Subsequently he did Trained Overseas in Sweden, England, Germany, USA, & Japan.
+He has written/edited 11 books, has over 100 scientific publications in medical journals and has made over 200 scientific presentations in India and overseas.
 He has conducted several national and international trials and has been conferred with numerous honors and awards in his distinguished career.
-He has been committed to both basic as well as clinical research to find an answer to the problems of paralysis and neurological deficits that occur following injury and diseases of the nervous system.
-He has dedicated his life to research in incurable diseases and injuries of the brain and spine and to provide the latest and most advanced treatments for patients who are paralyzed and disabled.
-He is the pioneer of stem cell therapy in India.
-He setup the stem cell and genetic research laboratory at the LTMG hospital & LTM Medical College which was the first of its kind in Mumbai.
-He has also created India's first dedicated Stem Cell Therapy and Neurorehabilitation center in Navi Mumbai.
-He is a staunch believer that stem cell therapy can relieve suffering of neurological patients.
+He has been committed to both basic as well as clinical research in attempting to find an answer to the problems of paralysis and neurological deficits that occur following injury and diseases of the nervous system.
+Has dedicated his life to doing research on incurable disease and injury of the brain and spine and to providing the latest and most advanced treatments for patients who are paralyzed and disabled from incurable neurological conditions.
+Is the pioneer of Stem cell therapy in India.
+He setup the Stem cell and Genetic research laboratory at the LTMG hospital & LTM Medical College which was the first of its type in Mumbai.
+He has also created Indias first dedicated Stem Cell Therapy and Neurorehabilitation center in Navi Mumbai.
+He is a staunch believer that Stem cell therapy can relieve a lot of human suffering of neurological patients and makes every attempt to popularize this new approach amongst the medical community.
 He is one of the very few people in the world who does psychosurgery which is a form of brain surgery for people with intractable psychiatric problems.
-He has pioneered various forms of minimally invasive neurosurgeries such as stereotactic surgery and neuroendoscopy alongwith ground breaking work in the field of spinal surgery and Neurotrauma and has a special interest in revascularization microvascular surgery for cerebral ischemia.
-He has a special personal interest in Neurobiology of the mind and lectures extensively on the relationship of the brain/mind to health and disease.
+He is also done pioneering work in various forms of Minimally invasive Neurosurgery such as Stereotactic surgery and Neuroendoscopy.
+He has done innovative work in the field of spinal surgery and Neurotrauma and has a special interest in Revascularization Microvascular surgery for cerebral ischemia.
+He has a special personal interest in Neurobiology of the mind and lectures extensively on the relationship of the brain/ mind to health and disease.
 He is a strong advocate of the role of yoga, meditation, natural therapy and diet in the prevention of various modern illnesses.
-In summary, he is a Neurosurgeon, Medical Teacher and Scientist who is attempting to combine the best of science, medicine and humanity to make a difference to the lives of people who are suffering from neurological disorders.
+In summary :- He is a Neurosurgeon, Medical Teacher and Scientist who is attempting to combine the best of science, medicine and humanity to make a difference to the lives of people who are suffering from neurological disorders.

-Co-Author
+Co-Authors